A Tutorial on Estate Planning: What You Need to Do to Make Sure You’re Covered

 A few days ago, I made an offhand mention of my will, which drew a lot of questions from readers about their own wills and other things they need to be taking care of in terms of being sure that their estate planning is in order.
-After reading those questions, I thought it would be worthwhile to prepare a short tutorial on estate planning: what you need to do to be sure that you are covered in the case of a disaster.
+After reading those questions, I thought it would be worthwhile to prepare a short tutorial on estate planning.

 Ask yourself three questions: are you married?
 Do you have children or other dependents?
 Are you planning on marriage or children in the near future?
 If any of those have a “yes” answer, you should have a life insurance policy of some sort.

 Life insurance really isn’t a complicated game.
 Most of the options out there are beneficial only in certain situations – whole-life insurance plans, for example, aren’t a bad choice if you’re buying for a young child.
 For most young and middle aged adults, however, the best option is term life insurance.
 Just shop around a little bit for a good policy and get one with a 20 or 30 year term (covering the period where you might have children under your roof).

 How much should you get?
 An actuary friend of mine made a good suggestion.
 Take the number of people in your household, multiply that by five, then multiply that by your annual salary.
 From that, subtract your net worth.

 So, let’s say you have a total of four people in your household, you make $40,000 a year, and you have a net worth of $100,000.
 Multiply the number of people in your house by five, giving you twenty, and multiply that by your annual salary, giving you $800,000, and subtract your net worth, giving you $700,000.
 That’s how much your term life insurance benefit should be.